 Students saw firsthand how modern combines are built—from robotic welders and laser cutters to a four-hour paint line and more than 18,000 parts that make up each of Case's newest machine, each of which is custom-built to order.
 Members learned how the plant adapts to changing markets, now producing around eight combines per day compared to years when the factory was completing 30 machines per day!

-29 days ago, Mr. Rose
+3 months ago, Mr. Rose

 I believe there may be something in the fifth grade for states and capitals, so we can start some fun learning activities in third and fourth that help with spelling and social studies!
 States and Capitals BINGO is a fun and engaging way to learn which states have which capital and where on the US map these places are located.

-about 1 month ago, Melissa Smith
+3 months ago, Melissa Smith

 One of our science wizards in third grade, Mr. Augustus!, showed us this neat trick today and I have no idea what it is called.
 If anyone can help us find the fun, please let Dr. Smith know!
 Thank you!